DEIB-GECO/GeneNetFusion/README.md

 pip install -r requirements.txt

 Execute the jupyter notebook [Pipeline.ipynb](https://github.com/DEIB-GECO/GeneNetFusion/blob/master/Pipeline.ipynb) until the part 'After extraction of communities with Gephi'.
-Use [Gephi](https://gephi.org) in order to extract the relevant communities and save the genes in the folder [Extracted](https://github.com/DEIB-GECO/GeneNetFusion/tree/master/Extracted) with the name 'comm_'+str(tumor)+'.csv'.
+Use [Gephi](https://gephi.org) in order to extract the relevant communities and save the genes in the folder [Extracted](https://github.com/DEIB-GECO/GeneNetFusion/tree/master/Extracted) with the name 'IC_'+str(tumor)+'.csv'.